antopi8/antopi8/README.md

 🌱 I want to continue to learn Programming, Art, and Animation ⌨️
   <br />
   <br />
-❓ Ask me about anything related to Dragon Quest 🐲
+❓ Ask me about anything related to fostering cats, I've fostered 8+ and matched them with their furever homes! 🐈
   <br />
 <br />
 ⚡ Fun fact: - I'm learning Italian, I have 200+ day Duolingo streak 🍝